Cupprum/git-render/post.md

 ![Unity catalog visualized using git-truck](pictures/git_truck_unity_catalog.png) *Visualization of [Unity Catalog](https://github.com/unitycatalog/unitycatalog) repository using `git-truck`.*

-### Homemade git-truck.
+### Homemade git-truck
+git-truck is an amazing tool, but I was still interested in knowing how to create such magic just by writing a couple of lines in an interactive Python shell.

-When the back then new colleague was using his own make shift `git-truck`, i remember he used something to interact with git and something to render the filesystem as a [treemap](https://en.wikipedia.org/wiki/Treemapping).
+When the back then new colleague was using his own make shift `git-truck`, i remember he used a python library to interact with git and another python library to render the filesystem as a [treemap](https://en.wikipedia.org/wiki/Treemapping).

 After a bit of searching i figured a great combination is [GitPython](https://gitpython.readthedocs.io/en/stable/quickstart.html#gitpython-quick-start-tutorial) combined with [Plotly](https://plotly.com/python/treemaps/).

-These dependencies ccan by installed by executing the following command: `pip install GitPython plotly`.
+These dependencies can by installed by executing the following command: `pip install GitPython plotly`.

 GitPython is a simple library which allows for interaction with git repository directly from Python.
-Traversing through tree of files and directories or iterating through the git commit history can be easily done by using this library.
+Traversing through tree of files and directories or iterating through the git commit history can also be easily done by using this library.

 The following code snippet creates a list which contains some additional information about all files and directories.
 ```